 means an adjusting device which can be operated by one hand in one smooth movement.

-"Adjuster mounted directly on Child Restraint System"
+"Adjuster mounted directly on Enhanced Child Restraint System"

-means an adjuster for the harness belt which is directly mounted on the Child Restraint System, as opposed to being directly supported by the strap that it is designed to adjust.
+means an adjuster for the harness belt which is directly mounted on the Enhanced Child Restraint System, as opposed to being directly supported by the strap that it is designed to adjust.

 "Energy absorber"

-means a device which is designed to dissipate energy independently of or jointly with the strap and forms part of a Child Restraint System.
+means a device which is designed to dissipate energy independently of or jointly with the strap and forms part of an Enhanced Child Restraint System.

 "Retractor"

-means a device designed to accommodate a part or the whole of the strap of a Child Restraint System.
+means a device designed to accommodate a part or the whole of the strap of an Enhanced Child Restraint System.
 The term covers the following devices:

 "Automatically-locking retractor", a retractor which allows extraction of the desired length of a strap and, when the buckle is fastened, automatically adjusts the strap to the wearer's physique, further extraction of the strap without voluntary intervention by the wearer being prevented.